Anon-Planet/thgtoa/guide.md

 **Even with all those resources, keep in mind you might still get advanced malware if those are not detected by those various tools.
 Be careful and remember to handle these files within isolated Virtual Machines, if possible, to limit the attack surface and vectors.**

-# Appendix U: How to bypass (some) local restrictions on supervised computers
+# Appendix U: How to bypass (some) local restrictions on supervised computers:

 There might be situations where the only device you have at your disposal is not really yours such as: